puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/outlook.md

 Extracting email attachments is a very powerful scripting feature, however it is **important** to be aware that it can potentially spike memory usage.

-Remeber our limit for reading messages is 200.
-If we choose to just read all attachments (which may be ok), it can potentially spike memory usage alot.
+Remember our limit for reading messages is 200.
+If we choose to just read all attachments (which may be ok), it can potentially spike memory usage a lot.
 For example, if each of the 200 messages we read contain a 2MB attachment and decide we want to read all of them.\
 Thats already 400MBs of memory just for attachments!
 That does not even include